Trekking in Sikkim Darjeeling

 The Autumn season (September to November) is particularly the best time for those planning to do some tours and trekking in Darjeeling, because of the post-monsoon clarity.
 Autumn is an excellent time for trekking in Darjeeling if your interest are clear mountain views.
 Temperatures during the autumn months range between 10°C and 18°C, and the air is crisp and fresh after the three months of monsoon rains, marking another peak season for trekkers.

-The Monsoon months from June to August are best avoided in Darjeeling as they bring heavy rains, therefore this period is not ideal for trekking.
+The Monsoon months from June to August are best avoided in Darjeeling for Trekking as they bring heavy rains, therefore this period is not ideal for trekking.
 Moreover, the Singalila National Park will remain closed for three months, from 15 June to 15 September to outside visitors.

 Winter Season (December to February): Although winter in Darjeeling is picturesque, with snowfall at higher elevations on the Singalila Ridge, however, temperatures often drop below 5°C. This makes trekking trails icy and challenging, reducing convenience for outdoor adventures.